Rotaerk/haskellTutorial/Chapter1.md

 ### Introduction

+Another type of expression that is used in the same manner as variables is called an **operator**.
+Like variables, operators are bound to expressions.
+The main differences between the two are syntax-related.
-Let's go back to variables for a bit.
-There's actually another way they can be named: as a series of non-alphanumeric symbols wrapped in parentheses.
-Variables named in this manner are called **operators**.
+First, operators are named as a series of non-alphanumeric symbols wrapped in parentheses.
 For instance, we can name an operator `(.+/<)`, such as in this expression:

 `let (.+/<) = 2 in (.+/<) + (.+/<)`

 While *allowed*, this is not how operators are generally used.
-They exist for a special purpose: If they are bound to a function with 2 arguments, they can be used in infix notation after stripping the parentheses.
+They exist for a special purpose: If they are bound to a function with two arguments, they can be used in infix notation after stripping the parentheses.
 For instance:

 `let (-#-) x y = x * y in 2 -#- 3`